-Thursday, 3 March 2022
+Friday, 3 March 2023

-- The same procedure as with Swimming Sports Carnival regarding how to get to and from school and what to bring. - Athletics Carnival is held at Camperdown College Sports Oval in Frederick Street. - Parents are encouraged to attend. - BBQ and drinks will be available for sale.
+- Students will follow the same procedure as with Swimming Sports Carnival regarding how to get to and from school and what to bring. - Athletics Carnival is held at Camperdown College Sports Oval in Frederick Street. - Parents are encouraged to attend. - BBQ and drinks will be available for sale.